-The Site and Apps will comply with the relevant English Data Protection laws, so normally any personal details to be provided to us will not be disclosed to third parties outside Panacea without the User’s consent. (please see paragraph 4 of the Terms, Data Protection).
+Panacea and this Site will comply with all relevant English Data Protection laws, so any personal details to be provided to us will not be disclosed to third parties outside Panacea without the User’s consent.

-Users should be aware and accept that, if Panacea is requested by authorised third parties or regulatory or governmental agencies investigating illegal activities to provide information concerning Users activities whilst using the Site or App, the business shall do so.
+Users should be aware and accept that, if Panacea is requested by authorised third parties or regulatory or governmental agencies investigating illegal activities to provide information concerning Users activities whilst using the Site, the business shall do so.

 Similarly, Panacea will disclose Users’ personal data if Panacea is compelled to do so by law.
 Panacea reserves the right to notify or provide such information to the relevant authority if, in our sole opinion, Panacea believe an emergency, illegal activity or some other reasonable basis exists for us doing so.

 The information that we gather falls broadly into two types (please see further below for how we collect it and what we use it for):

 1.1 Information that relates directly to you (e.g. your name and contact details, communication preferences and customer history).